 A position paper is a way to engage discussions with policy makers and participate in the public consultation process.

-At the European level, technically, those documents are uploaded to the european commission website under the following EU Interest Representative Register ID number: 348145840751-31.
+At the European level, these documents are uploaded to the european commission website under the following EU Interest Representative Register ID number: 348145840751-31.

 Decathlon, as a global company, supports the Digital Product Passport (DPP), considering it